Come Here, Mukhtar!: Plot

 An East European Shepherd is found abandoned in a rail car, and nicknamed Mukhtar.
 Junior Police Lieutenant Nikolay Glazychev (Yuri Nikulin) was summoned to the station, freed the dog from the car and delivered him to the police kennel.
 The owner was found, but she refuses to take Mukhtar and sells him to militsiya for 100 rubles.
 Mukhtar is assigned to Glazychev, who begins to train him into a service dog.
 Mukhtar gradually gets accustomed to Glazychev and, albeit with some difficulties, completed his training.

 Mukhtar's service with Glazychev begins as they primarily deal with household crimes.
 The crimes solved with the help of Mukhtar, though small, were numerous; ultimately, the amount of stolen goods recovered with Mukhtar's help exceed 3 million Soviet rubles.

-In winter, Mukhtar and Glazychev are on the trail of a dangerous criminal, Frolov, who has commited murder.
+In winter, Mukhtar and Glazychev are on the trail of a dangerous criminal, Frolov, who has committed murder.
 They encounter two of his henchmen and apprehend them.
 Frolov asks for shelter in a village, and when asked to show his documents, he injures a kolkhoz guard.
 A heavy snowstorm obscures the killer's tracks, but Mukhtar tracks him to a train station.
 Frolovtakes cover in a train car and fires back.
 The task force commander decides to let Mukhtar in, but upon hearing the criminal's gunshots, Mukhtar breaks free from his leash, rushes into the car, and, despite being seriously wounded, bites out the criminal's throat.
 The doctor manages to save Mukhtar's life, but one of the bullets grazed his brain, leaving Mukhtar unable to serve.
 Despite Glazychev's best efforts, Mukhtar is now at risk of being culled.
 The kennel director decides to petition to keep the dog on the state payroll.
 Glazychev spends weeks going from one official to another, receiving refusals everywhere.
 The police commissioner, remembering Mukhtar's contribution to Frolov's incapacitation, approves Glazychev's petition, and Mukhtar remains at the kennel.